mirisuzanne/teacupgorilla/content/2014/07/27/ums-day3.rst

 =========

 I have no time to write this
-before I dive back into the frey.
+before I dive back into the fray.
 Magic Cyclops is always magic, and we love Jen Korte in all her incarnations.
 We played with Abandin Pictures